Allotment Composting: More limited range of materials

 A bin looks tidier, can be more easily managed and will therefore produce more and better compost.
 However while plastic bins “Dalek” are commonly used on allotments Plastic Compost Bins, and may be adequate for a starter or quarter plot, they cannot really deal with the quantity of material produced on a full size plot.

 For a full size allotment, two or three New Zealand bins are required Wooden Compost bins.
 These may be purchased, carefully homemade or just consist of pallets joined together.
-These will produce compost.
+Pallet compost bins have the advantage of being free and of a good size.
+Many plotholders will use a bank of three or four bins making turning to aerate the contents easy.

 As indicated on the techniques pages the plot-holder will have the choice of using a Cool Bin, which requires relatively little effort but slow or a Hot Heap.
 This will produce compost in a shorter time but it requires considerable more effort on the part of the Composter.
 Indeed rapid Hot Composting will produce compost in 21 days if the composter is prepared to chop the materials into one-inch lengths and turn the compost daily